blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ egrep -c '(vmx|svm)' /proc/cpuinfo
 ```

 If the result is greater than zero, your CPU supports virtualization.
-You may need to enable it in your BIOS settings.
+If not, you may need to enable it in your BIOS settings.

 ### Install virtualization tools